rhatchet/DesiPizza/README.md

 ##Project Description:

-The user may order one or more pizzas of various sizes with various ingredients, and zero or more drinks of various sizes.
-The user first enters the order, then reviews the order and the prices, and then updates or approves the order.
-The users may remove their order by selecting appropriate checkbox and then tapping on the  REMOVE button.
-Once after the users tap on ORDER button, a confirmation of their order is displayed.
-The user may then tap on EXIT button to successfully close the application.
+- The project has a homepage with three options- Order Pizza, Order Drink, Review Cart.
+- Clicking Order Pizza, a user can order pizzas of various sizes and toppings.
+- Similarly for Order Drink, user can order drink of different sizes and type.
+- User can make multiple orders, review them and confirm or cancel order.
+- There is a remove option to remove selected orders from the Review screen.
+- If user confirms the order, a confirmation message is displayed.
+- To add more items, user can click Back and select pizza or drink required.
+- If user cancels the order, all the order created will be cancelled and redirects to the homepage.
+- The Exit Application button after confirming thr order successfully close the application.

 ##Technical Details: